sf-wdi-40/project-04/README.md

 ###### When is the project due?

-* **BY THURSDAY MORNING, October 26** - [Project planning deliverables](#project-planning-deliverables) due!
+* **BY WEDNESDAY AFTERNOON, October 25** - [Project planning deliverables](#project-planning-deliverables) due!
 Before beginning work on your project, your idea, project scope, and other planning deliverables must be approved by an instructor.

 * **Wednesday, November 1 and Thursday, November 2 at 3pm** - [Completed project deliverables](#completed-project-deliverables) due and presentations!